frymimori/c-plus-plus-randomizer/README.md

 - Minified and readable code with single-letter variable names
 - No division, modulus or multiplication calculations from rand() in seeded randomization
 - No implementation-dependent noise seeding required
-- No namespaces required with collision-resistant declarations and definitions
 - No timestamp seeding required
 - Portable without relying on process IDs or /dev/random
 - Returns an unsigned 2-byte integer instead of 4-8 bytes from rand()